2nd Massachusetts Infantry Regiment: Organization and early service

+Initial organization and training

-Under the direction of Major George H. Gordon of the Union Army, recruiting offices for the 2nd Massachusetts were opened in Boston immediately after the first group of volunteer regiments departed Massachusetts for Washington.
+The 2nd Regiment was the first volunteer organization in the state to begin to take form after the dispatch of the Massachusetts militia to the front in April, 1861.
+Under the direction of Major George H. Gordon of the United States Army, recruiting offices for the 2nd Massachusetts were opened in Boston immediately after the first group of volunteer regiments departed Massachusetts for Washington on Thursday, April 18.
 This enthusiasm was quickly dampened and the offices closed due to the fact that Massachusetts had filled its quota and therefore could neither recruit nor send any additional volunteer units until a call was issued by the U.S. War Department.
 The unit's future second-in-command, Lieutenant Colonel George Leonard Andrews, (Note: Born in Bridgewater, Massachusetts, Andrews graduated first the West Point class of 1851.
 After graduating, he was assigned to the Army Corps of Engineers and from 1851 to 1854, worked on the construction of Fort Warren in Boston harbor.
 After a year teaching engineering at the academy, he resigned and worked as a civil engineer until the war.
-He served through the war anding as a brevet major general.
+He served through the war ending as a brevet major general.
 After the war, he stayed briefly in the south before returning to Massachusetts.
 For ten years he taught languages at West Point and passed away at 70 in 1899 buried with honors and an escort from the Massachusetts militia.
-For more information, see his Wikipedia article.) made a trip to Washington to meet with Secretary of War Simon Cameron and obtained special permission to recruit a new regiment and wait until such time as it would be summoned by the federal government.
+For more information, see his Wikipedia article.) made a trip to Washington to meet with Secretary of War Simon Cameron and obtained special permission to recruit a new three-years' regiment and wait until such time as it would be summoned by the federal government.

-Recruiting proceeded and the regiment began training in May 1861 at Camp Andrew in West Roxbury, Massachusetts, just south of Boston.
-On July 8, the regiment left for Maryland where it joined the forces under General Robert Patterson.

-In 1861, the regiment served guarding the upper Potomac River and Frederick, Maryland, and in the spring of 1862, the regiment served under Maj.
-Gen. Nathaniel P. Banks, unsuccessfully opposing Maj.
-Gen. Stonewall Jackson in the Shenandoah Valley.
-In June, the regiment was transferred to the Union Army of Virginia and participated in General Pope's Northern Virginia Campaign.
-During this time, Colonel Gordon was promoted to brigadier general and commanded the brigade.
-Lieutenant Colonel Andrews was promoted to colonel and given command of the 2nd Massachusetts.
-Major Dwight was promoted to lieutenant colonel.